sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 - Which salespersons contribute most to profitability?
 - Which products generate losses?
 - How does profit change over time?
-- Which state generate losses?
+- Which state generates losses?

 ---